Gauri-AK/contact_management_system/README.md

-Key Components of Your Program:
+Key Components of the Program:

 	1. Structure Definition (contact):
 	•	You defined a contact structure to hold the name, phone number, and email address of each contact.
 This is an efficient way to store multiple pieces of information about a contact in a single entity.